Birth Injuries Caused by Medical Negligence

-What are the Most Common Types of Birth Injuries Caused by Medical Negligence?
+Most Common Types of Birth Injuries

 Birth injuries can occur as a result of negligence before, during, and after childbirth.
 In order to prevent birth injuries, it is important for obstetricians and other medical staff to continuously monitor the mother and child.
 When they fail to do so, serious birth injuries can result.
-The most common types of severe birth injuries and resulting conditions include:

 - Hypoxic-Ischemic Encephalopathy (HIE).
 This injury is commonly referred to as birth asphyxia.
 It is a deadly brain injury that occurs when a baby is deprived of oxygen during delivery.
 If the mother’s blood pressure drops during delivery, or there are problems with the umbilical cord, then the baby could become deprived of oxygen.